shovon668/KnowhoBot/README.md

 class cred():
     BOT_TOKEN = "your bot token from botfather"
     API_ID = "your api id from my.telegram.org!"
     API_HASH = "your api hash from my.telegram.org!"
+    OWNER_ID = "owner id of the bot"
-    DB_URL = "your database url from google firebase"
+    DB_URL = "your database url from google firebase" DB_SECRET = "your firebase db secret, get it from project settings -> service account -> database secrets" DB_MAIL = "your firebase user email"
     T_AUTH = "from telegram app request header"
     E_AUTH = "from eyecon app request header"
     E_AUTH_V= "from eyecon app request header"